 In law school, Lauren worked as a research assistant in the areas of legal history, tort, and constitutional law at the University of Alberta.
-After graduating, she articled with the Court of Queen’s Bench before joining Reynolds Mirth Richards & Farmer.
+After graduating, she articled with the Court of King’s Bench before joining Reynolds Mirth Richards & Farmer.
 She currently sits on the Boards of the Bissell Centre and Opera Nuova, and is an active volunteer with the Edmonton Community Legal Centre.

 University of Alberta, B.A. (with Distinction)